 NEWS!!
 In June 2019, we were awarded a Social Sciences and Humanities Research council Partnership Engage Grant for our research project Animating the Archive: Cold War Civil Defence and Public Pedagogy.
 In collaboration with our partner organization – the Diefenbunker: Canada’s Cold War Museum – the project aims to shed light on an unexplored aspect of Canada’s Cold War history – civil defence education and its relationship to nation building.
 A strategy of Cold War defence familiar to many through the animated “duck and cover” television campaigns produced for the American public during the early 1950’s, civil defence education was also integral to the project of sovereignty in Canada.
 Now commonly referred to as emergency preparedness, programs for civil defence have experienced a recent resurgence as nations perceive new threats to national security, including those instantiated by climate change, cyberwarfare and terrorism.

 In Canada, the history of civil defence and its resonances in contemporary practices of emergency preparedness has yet to be systematically documented and studied, particularly from an intersectional (Crenshaw, Nash) perspective.
-The proposed project aspires to meet this challenge by establishing a digital archive of civil defence materials and innovative methods for public engagement.
+The proposed project aspires to meet this challenge by adopting a digital humanities approach to knowledge mobilization.
 The Diefenbunker Museum has been at the forefront of the preservation of Canada’s Cold War history since its founding as a non-profit organization in 1997.
 It currently occupies the site of the former Central Emergency Government Headquarters, a 75-foot underground bunker in Carp, ON meant to house government staff evacuated from Ottawa in the event of a catastrophic nuclear event.
-Drawing on the synergies of the partnership, our specific objectives are to create a digital archive of Canadian civil defence materials, and to develop innovative strategies to animate the research archive through a digital museum interface.
+Drawing on the synergies of the partnership, our specific objectives are to create a scholarly archive of Canadian civil defence materials, and to develop innovative strategies to animate the research archive through a digital museum interface.
 You can read more about the project here.

 Anne-Julie Raccoursier.
 “Make War Not War”, 2015, néon.